US home construction slips 0.3% in March

 WASHINGTON (AP) — U.S. home construction slipped 0.3% in March, as housing starts are running below last year’s pace in a sign that inventory could be a challenge for would-be buyers.

-The Commerce Department says that housing starts last month were a seasonally adjusted annual rate of 1.14 million.
+The Commerce Department said Friday that ground breakings last month occurred at a seasonally adjusted annual rate of 1.14 million.
 So far this year, starts have fallen 9.7%.
-Builders are pulling back from their construction of single-family houses and apartments.
+Builders are pulling back from their construction of single-family houses and apartments, even though the solid job market has provided a base of demand from buyers seeking an upgrade.
+Nor does the supply squeeze seem likely to end soon as permits, an indicator of future activity, fell 1.7% to an annual rate of 1.27 million.

+Homebuyers have benefited from average 30-year mortgage rates that have drifted down to 4.17% after peaking at nearly 5% in November.
+But years of price gains eclipsing income growth has left many buyers unable to afford a home, possibly suppressing construction activity.

+“Higher home prices have eaten into some of the increased purchasing power driven by lower mortgage rates and higher incomes,” said Danielle Hale, chief economist at realtor.com.
+“As a result, while some indicators show that buyers have more momentum than initially expected this year, affordability is still very top of mind and could help explain slower housing starts.”

 Housing starts fell last month in the Northeast, Midwest and South, but they surged in the West.
 The construction data can be volatile, so the regional levels of homebuilding can change sharply on a monthly basis.